 ACTIVE.com’s editorial team relies on the knowledge and experience of fitness and wellness experts including competitive athletes, coaches, physical therapists, nutritionists, and certified trainers.
 This helps us ensure the products we feature are of the highest standard.
 Collectively, the team has spent countless hours researching equipment, gear, and recovery tools in order to create the most accurate, authentic content for our readers.
 Customer satisfaction is also a key part of our review process, which is why we only feature products that are highly rated.

-Best Overall Functional Trainer - FT-3000 Compact Functional Trainer
+Best Overall Functional Trainer - REP FT-3000 Compact Functional Trainer

 - Footprint: 78"H x 53"W x 34"D

 - Weight: 770 lbs. total; 410-lb. machine, 360-lb. weight stacks

 - Resistance ratio: 2:1